ULHPC/ulhpc-docs/docs/software/electronics/crystal.md

 local functions (hereafter indicated as ’Atomic Orbitals’, AOs).

-## Available versions of CRYSTAL in UL-HPC
+## Available versions of CRYSTAL in ULHPC
 To check available versions of CRYSTAL at UL-HPC type `module spider crystal`.
-Below it shows list of available versions of CRYSTAL in UL-HPC.
+Below it shows list of available versions of CRYSTAL in ULHPC.
 ```bash
 chem/CRYSTAL/17-intel-2017a-1.0.1
 chem/CRYSTAL/17-intel-2018a-1.0.1